TobyLobster/StarshipCommand2022/README.md

-# Starship Command 2022 Edition (for the BBC Micro and Electron)
+# Starship Command 2022 Edition (for the BBC Micro, Master and Electron)

 This is an update to the original 1983 Acornsoft game *Starship Command* by Peter Irvin.

 As always, nothing written here is meant to denigrate the original work from 1983, which remains a remarkable achievement in the world before such things as the Internet, source control, fast reliable storage media, extensive information and a community about the inner workings of the BBC Micro, etc. It all just highlights the benefits we have today.

-This new version features:
+## Features

 * Significantly faster, more responsive play (less slow-down).
 * Reduced flicker.